 Also, I can’t emphasize enough that these prices are per person, per night sharing.
 If this is a honeymoon trip or trip for 2, then double these costs.

-*Note that for gorilla lodges the permits are not included.
+*Note that for gorilla lodges the permits are not included, and some safari lodges may not include things like park fees or conservation fees.

 Factors in Your African Safari Cost: